Publishing HSC Releases

 FAILURE: Build failed with an exception.

-In this case, you have to make sure the agent is started and the password is cached, e.g., by executing
+In this case, you have to make sure you started the agent and cached the password, e.g., by executing

 echo empty | gpg --clearsign -o /dev/null